About

 Don’t Panic

 Health Care doesn’t have to stop.
 These things are not necessarily medical in nature in terms of having to do surgery and other manipulations of your body.
-It certainly isn’t a fact that, “Oh I’m at MMI, that means I’m OK.”
+It certainly isn’t a fact that “Oh I’m at MMI, that means I’m ok.”
 And that’s the difference that we have in terms of that definition.
-Now in terms of that client you’d wonder, “OK, well he’s at MMI orthopedically.
-He’s OK.”
-Well what about his PTSD?
+Now in terms of that client, you’d wonder, “ok, well he’s at MMI orthopedically.
+He’s ok.”
+Well, what about his PTSD?
 He was off work because of his PTSD as well and there’s no MMI for that.
 He’s still being treated for that by a psychiatrist.
-MMI is a very tricky very tricky term and a lot of people don’t understand and they just accept the insurance company’s definition of what MMI is.
+MMI is a very tricky term and a lot of people don’t understand, and they just accept the insurance company’s definition of what MMI is.

-You should not do that and you should definitely hire or talk to an attorney who can understand what the claimant’s definition of MMI should be and it’s not OK you can go back to work.
-That’s just not what that means.
+You should not do that and you should definitely hire or talk to an attorney who can understand what the claimant’s definition of MMI should be and if it is or isn’t ok for you to go back to work.